French protesters rail against Macron's fuel taxes with road blocks

 Ministers announced funds last Wednesday to help motorists on the lowest incomes, even if Macron is standing firm on his fuel policy.

-Prices have eased this month, although protesters on Saturday had other complaints too, as Macron’s next test at the ballot box in European parliamentary elections in May 2019 looms.
+Prices have eased this month, although protestors on Saturday had other complaints too, as Macron’s next test at the ballot box in European parliamentary elections in May 2019 looms.

-“I happily voted for Macron in 2017, but he’s really making fun of us,” said Dominique Jouvert, 63, a retired civil servant demonstrating in Lyon’s city center.
+“I happily voted for Macron in 2017, but he’s really making fun of us,” said Dominique Jouvert, 63, a retired civil servant demonstrating in Lyon.
 “There’s no discussion to be had with him, no dialogue, he’s arrogant.

 “What’s certain is that I won’t vote for him again.”